LA: Urban Oasis

 A Growing ICE-Los Angeles Alumni Network

-April Bloomfield, David Chang, Dominique Ansel, Jean-George Vongerichten, ICE — what do all of these names have in common?
-They’re all food industry leaders who are opening or have recently opened locations in Los Angeles.
-But many of our alumni have been running successful businesses or leading successful culinary careers in Los Angeles for some time now.
-Those alumni include Zoe Nathan (Culinary Arts, ’01), chef-partner behind acclaimed eateries Huckleberry, Rustic Canyon, Sweet Rose Creamery and Milo & Olive; Meadow Ramsey (Pastry Arts, ’02), pastry chef of the wildly popular Kismet; Vic Casanova (Culinary Arts and Culinary Management, ’03), chef-owner of Gusto; and Nicholas Jacobs (Pastry & Baking Arts and Culinary Management, '09), a Los Angeles native who is currently General Manager of STK at The Ritz-Carlton Doha, and was previously General Manager of Food & Beverage at the W Los Angeles.
+April Bloomfield, David Chang, Dominique Ansel, Jean-Georges Vongerichten and ICE — what do all of these names have in common?
+They’re all food industry leaders who have opened locations in Los Angeles.
+And many of our alumni have been running successful businesses or leading successful culinary careers in Los Angeles for some time now.
+Those alumni include Zoe Nathan (Culinary, ’01), chef-partner behind acclaimed eateries Huckleberry, Rustic Canyon, Sweet Rose Creamery and Milo & Olive; Meadow Ramsey (Pastry, ’02), pastry chef of the wildly popular Kismet; Vic Casanova (Culinary/Management, ’03), chef-owner of Gusto; and Nicholas Jacobs (Pastry/Management, '09), a Los Angeles native who is currently General Manager of STK at The Ritz-Carlton Doha, and was previously General Manager of Food & Beverage at the W Los Angeles.

 Launching Culinary Careers in Los Angeles